Azure-Samples/azure-cosmos-java-sql-api-samples/migration-guide.md

 In Java SDK 4.0, custom POJO's and ```JsonNodes``` are the two options for writing and reading documents from Azure Cosmos DB.

-In Java SDK 3.x.x ```CosmosItemProperties"`` 'as exposed"by the public API and served as a document representation.
+In Java SDK 3.x.x ```CosmosItemProperties``` was exposed by the public API and served as a document representation.
 This class is no longer exposed in Java SDK 4.0.
 """"
 ### Imports